-- A. Options 3 & 4 Remove the temporarily installed screws, and ring retainer on the female half.
-Place the ball retainer sleeve in the retracted position as described in 7.1.1.C. - B. Assure that O-ring (4-6) or Teflon Seal (6-9) in the female half as appropriate is lubricated with petroleum jelly. - C. On options 3 & 4 press forward (away from hose) on ball retainer sleeve while spreading retainer ring with thumbs while sliding female quick disconnect assembly over outlet of Pressure Control Elbow Assy (1-1) until balls pass into ball race of Pressure Control Elbow Assy (1-1) housing and retaining sleeve will suddenly snap forward to the engaged position.
-Release the ends of retainer ring to allow it to snap into the housing groove. - D. On options 3 & 4, install ring retainer on the female half so that two of its holes capture the ends of the retainer ring while the other two holes line up with the threaded holes in sleeve.
-Fasten ring retainer on the female half with two screws.
-Before lockwiring the two screws together, grasp sleeve at two places, without touching retainer ring, and attempt to move sleeve to the disengaged position.
+A. Options 3 & 4 - Remove the temporarily installed screws, and ring retainer on the female half.
+Place the ball retainer sleeve in the retracted position as described in B, above.

+B. Assure that o-ring or Teflon seal in the female half as appropriate is lubricated with petroleum jelly.

+C. On options 3 & 4 press forward (away from hose) on ball retainer sleeve while spreading retainer ring with thumbs while sliding female quick disconnect assembly over outlet of Pressure Control Elbow Assy (1-1) until balls pass into ball race of Pressure Control Elbow Assy (1-1) housing and retaining sleeve will suddenly snap forward to the engaged position.
+Release the ends of retainer ring to allow it to snap into the housing groove.